 In 2002, Americans Ross Powers (gold), Danny Kass (silver) and J.J.
 Thomas (bronze) swept the second Winter Olympics snowboarding competition.
 Shaun White, the "Flying Tomato," dominated the halfpipe in 2006 and 2010, winning gold in both Games, and Chloe Kim won gold for Team USA in 2018 in the women’s halfpipe.

-Notable International Athletes
+Notable International Athletes at the Winter Olympics

 Female cross-country skier Marit Bjørgen of Norway won 15 medals from 2002-2018, including eight gold, to become the most decorated athlete in the Winter Olympics.
 Fellow Norweigan Bjørn Dæhlie—the top male Olympic Nordic skier of all time—earned 12 medals from 1992 and 1998, eight gold.